JCharante/jwitter/README.md

 * Users can upvote/downvote tweets (Once per tweet per user)
 * Retweeting Tweets
 * Follow/Unfollow System
-* Follower
+* Follower Feed (Only see Tweets from the people you follow)
-* User Profiles
+* User Profiles (Still need to add bios)
 * Wipe the database by going to http://websiteurl.com/hiroshima

 # Known Issues
 * Currently all usernames/passwords stored in the User table in the database are stored in plaintext
-* Currently redirecting users with the meta tag, which is not recommended.
+* Currently redirecting users with the meta tag, which is not recommended by the W3C.